apocalyptech/bl3-cli-saveedit/README.md

 provided in [COPYING.txt](COPYING.txt).

 # Changelog

+**v1.3.1** - April 14, 2020
+ - Bah, forgot a few more README tweaks about the JSON export/import

 **v1.3.0** - April 14, 2020
  - Added `json` output type, to export the protobuf as encoded into JSON